canjs/canjs/docs/can-guides/migrating_to_3.0.md

 <h1>Hello {{page}}</h1>
 ```

-It can only look-up the `page` property on some-component's own ViewModel.
-To restore the behavior in 2.x, simply set leakScope to be `true` on the Component:
+It can only look-up the `page` property on some-component's own [can-component.prototype.ViewModel].
+To restore the behavior in 2.x, simply set [can-component.prototype.leakScope] to be `true` on the Component:

 ```js
 Component.extend({